Erik2333/Resume_ErikBerglund/Yrgo Projects/A.I. Enemys in Video Games.md

       <div align="center">
             <img width="800" height="600" src= "Images/EngineerMeme.webp">
       </div>
       <p> "Unstructured Pattern" sounds counter intuitive and you are not wrong.
-The thing is there are many exampels of game enemys that are stupidly simple and i what to high light this.
+The thing is there are many exampels of games with enemys that are stupidly simple and i what to high light this.
 There are game that have enemys that literally only move towards the player and have become successful games. </p>

 <h2> <strong><em> Vampire Survivors </em></strong> </h2>
       <div align="center">